 Impact & Research

-We closely monitor our impact as a Social Enterprise and report on the development of businesses at our incubators.
+We closely monitor our impact as a Social Enterprise and regularly report on the the wider impact of our services.

 Cockpit was founded in 1986 and began as five 'starter' units in Cockpit Yard - today we house 170 makers in our studios.